-This program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+This program was accredited by the National Council for Accreditation of Teacher Education (NCATE).
+Currently the Department is in the process of renewing the accreditation of the program.

-- To provide additional preparation for science teachers and science supervisors in scientific content and supervision techniques. - 2.
-To enable teachers of science to gain insight into the kinds of science experiences that are relevant to the needs of today's youth. - To develop in science teachers an awareness of the modern trends and problems in science teaching. - To enrich current and potential science teachers and educators with content and pedagogy in science and science education areas. - To offer courses of use to different nondepartmental graduate degree programs.
+- To provide additional preparation for science teachers and science supervisors in scientific content and supervision techniques. - To enable teachers of science to gain insight into the kinds of science experiences that are relevant to the needs of today's youth. - 3.
+To develop in-science teachers an awareness of the modern trends and problems in science teaching. - To enrich current and potential science teachers and educators with content and pedagogy in science and science education areas. - To offer courses of use to different nondepartmental graduate degree programs.